priceline/design-system/CONTRIBUTING.md

 Prettier is used for formatting and is run as a pre-commit hook.
 There is a prettier config file in the root of the repository so that IDE extensions for ESLint can read the configuration.

-ESLint is used for static analysis, and is part of the CI process.
+ESLint is used for static analysis and runs as a pre-commit hook and during CI.

 ```sh
 rush lint